 The original goal and objectives of the MBSS from previous rounds are still germane to Round Four.
 The goal is to provide the best possible information for ensuring the protection and restoration of Maryland's stream ecological resources.
-There are four objectives that the MBSS pursues to attain this goal: 1) Assess, with known confidence, the current condition of ecological resources in Maryland's streams and rivers; 2) Identify causes of adverse effects (stressors) to ecological resources; 3) Provide an inventory of biodiversity in Maryland's stream ecological conditions and biodiversity status.
+There are four objectives that the MBSS pursues to attain this goal: 1) Assess, with known confidence, the current condition of ecological resources in Maryland's streams and rivers; 2) Identify causes of adverse effects (stressors) to ecological resources; 3) Provide an inventory of biodiversity in Maryland's streams; and 4) Document changes (improvements and degradation) over time in Maryland's stream ecological conditions and biodiversity status.